Local-global principle and integral Tate conjecture for certain varieties: Introduction

 Given a smooth projective variety defined over a global field, a natural and important problem is to find criteria for the existence of rational points and a description of the set of all rational points.
-Hasse principle and weak approximation problem, or local-global principle, gives a characterization of this set in terms of the adelic points.
-There are various obstructions for local-global principle to hold, notably the so called Brauer-Manin obstruction.
+The Hasse principle and the weak approximation problem, or the local-global principle, gives a characterization of this set in terms of the adelic points.
+There are various obstructions for the local-global principle to hold, notably the so called Brauer-Manin obstruction.
 A conjecture due to Colliot-Th\'el\`ene states that for rationally connected varieties defined over a global field, this is the only obstruction.
-The study of zero cycles, as natural generalizations of rational points, has also drawn lots of attentions in recent years.
-Motivated by the case of rational points, Colliot-Th\'el\`ene has formulated the following conjectures on the local-global principle for zero cycles. \begin{conj}\cite[Conjecture 2.2]{CTLocalGlobalChow} Let $X$ be a smooth projective variety defined over the function field $\FF_q(B)$ of a smooth curve $B$ defined over a finite field $\FF_q$.
-For every place $\nu$ of $\FF_q(B)$, let $z_\nu \in CH_0(X_v)$.
-Suppose that for all element $A\in Br(X)\{\ell\}$, we have $\sum_{\nu} Inv(A(z_\nu))=0$.
-Then for all $n>0$, there is a cycle $z_n \in CH_0(X)$ such that for all $\nu$ we have that
+The study of zero-cycles, as natural generalizations of rational points, has also drawn a lot of attentions in recent years.
+Motivated by the case of rational points, Colliot-Th\'el\`ene has formulated the following conjectures on the local-global principle for zero-cycles. \begin{conj}\cite[Conjecture 2.2]{CTLocalGlobalChow} Let $X$ be a smooth projective geometrically integral variety defined over the function field $\FF_q(B)$ of a smooth curve $B$ defined over a finite field $\FF_q$.
+Fix a prime number $\ell$ different from the characteristic.
+For every place $\nu$ of $\FF_q(B)$, let $z_\nu \in \text{CH}_0(X_\nu)$.
+Suppose that for all element $A\in \text{Br}(X)\{\ell\}$, we have $\sum_{\nu} \text{Inv}(A(z_\nu))=0$.
+Then for all $n>0$, there is a cycle $z_n \in \text{CH}_0(X)$ such that for all places $\nu$ we have that

-\end{conj} Here $Inv(A(z_\nu))$ means the value of $(A, z_\nu)$ under the pairing
+\end{conj} Here $\text{Inv}(A(z_\nu))$ means the value of $(A, z_\nu)$ under the pairing